pinchese/pcth-landing/README.md

 # Solar
-A solarized theme for Discord, inspired by the [Discord landing page](https://discord.com/).
+A solarized theme for Discord
 Compatible with Light mode and Dark mode.